Mpho Phalatse: Mayor of Johannesburg

-Tenure

 On 26 November 2021, Phalatse issued a moratorium on the filling of vacant positions and the extension of employment contracts in the City of Johannesburg.
 During Phalatse's acceptance speech as mayor on 3 December 2021, ANC councillors disrupted it and demanded that she retract previous comments she made in support of Israel.
 Phalatse did not give in to their demands.

 On 13 December 2021, Phalatse announced the formation of her ten-member multi-party mayoral committee.
 The DA secured only four portfolios on the mayoral committee, while ActionSA secured three portfolios.
 The African Christian Democratic Party, the Inkatha Freedom Party and the Freedom Front Plus secured one portfolio each.
 Phalatse said that the DA had managed to form a ten-party majority coalition government with a total of 136 out of the 270 seats in council, an outright majority in council.
 In early-January 2022, Al Jama-ah withdrew from the coalition agreement due to the DA's support for Israel.
 This caused the coalition to lose its majority status in council.
 On 17 January 2022, the Patriotic Alliance caucus leader in the City of Johannesburg, Ashley Sauls, announced that the party had entered into a power-sharing agreement with the DA in the metro.
 The coalition government now had 140 seats, more than an outright majority of seats in council.
 In February 2022, Sauls was sworn in as the Member of the Mayoral Committee (MMC) for Health and Social Development, replacing Franco de Lange of the Freedom Front Plus who had voluntarily resigned to make way for Sauls to join the mayoral committee.

 On 17 January 2022, Phalatse and Giuseppe Sala, the Mayor of Milan, were elected as Vice Chairs of the C40 Steering Committee, the governing body providing tactical direction for the network of 97 cities dedicated to solving the global climate crisis.

-Removal from office

 On 31 August 2022, DA councillor Vasco da Gama was removed as council speaker in a vote of no confidence that went 136–132, despite the coalition holding a majority of seats in council.
 Rogue councillors from the DA's coalition partners, such as the Inkatha Freedom Party, the African Christian Democratic Party, the Congress of the People and the United Independent Movement, defied their parties' instructions and voted for da Gama's removal.
 They all subsequently faced repercussions or were expelled.
 There was division between coalition partners over who would replace da Gama with ActionSA wanting an IFP councillor to replace da Gama.